sabre-io/vobject/doc/usage_3.md

 ### Adding properties

 Certain properties, such as `TEL`, `ADR` or `EMAIL` may appear more than once.
-To add any additional properties, use the `add()` method on the vcard.
+To add any additional properties, use the `add()` method on the vCard.

 ```php
 <?php